hrr34-fec5/calendar-component/README.md

 Alternatively, you create a new file `./config/config.js` to store the credentials.
 This file has been ignored by Git for security.

+For convenience, the bundle.js has been included.
+However, if changes are made, use `npm run watch` to rebundle.

 Finally - run
 1. Start mySQL using the script `npm run db:start`
 2. Start the server using `npm start`